Need A High-Risk Merchant Account? Here’s The 6 Best High-Risk Processors To Work With

-Though this may seem obvious at this point, you shouldn’t accept a magstripe-only card reader!
+Though this may seem obvious at this point, you shouldn’t accept a magstripe-only card reader.
 With the switch to EMV, you’ll need equipment that can process both magstripe and EMV cards.
-Most newer processing equipment can also accept contactless payment methods using NFC (such as Apple Pay and Google Pay).
-Contactless payment methods have been steadily gaining in popularity with consumers in recent years and are now more important than ever due to the ongoing COVID-19 pandemic.
+Most newer processing equipment can also accept contactless payment methods using NFC (such as Apple Pay and Google Pay), which have been gaining in popularity with consumers recently.

 If your business has an online presence, you’ll need a payment gateway to process your sales transactions.
 You might also want a virtual terminal to go with the payment gateway, as this will allow you to input card-not-present transactions from any internet-connected device with a web browser.
 Card readers that connect to your computer via USB or Bluetooth expand the usefulness of a virtual terminal by allowing you to process card-present transactions as well.

-- ACH Support: You might be able to save processing costs if you steer your customers to pay by ACH/echecks.
-ACH and echecks aren’t suited for every type of high-risk business (or every type of business, period).
-Still, you’ll want ACH support if you can incorporate recurring or subscription billing into your business.
+You might be able to save processing costs if you steer your customers to pay by ACH/echecks.
+ACH and echecks aren’t suited for every type of high-risk business, but you’ll want ACH support if you can incorporate recurring or subscription billing into your business.

 As for high-risk payment gateways, most of the larger providers offer their own proprietary gateway.
 These come with various security features and virtually unlimited customization options.
 At the same time, they also usually include an “Authorize.Net emulator mode” as a nod to that company’s continued domination of the market space.